wolframalexa/wolframalexa.github.io/_posts/2024-11-17-hexagon-theory.md

 ---
 layout: post
 title: "Hexagon Theory"
-subtitle: "A zine about Boston, biking, navigation, and finding place where you are"
+excerpt: "A zine about Boston, biking, navigation, and finding place where you are"
 categories:
 - Blog
 tags: